Liouville Brownian motion: Liouville Brownian motion on the plane

-Surprisingly, the above theorem shows that some extra-randomness is created by taking the limit $n\to\infty$.
-Indeed, the $n$-regularized Liouville Brownian motion is a measurable function of the Euclidean Brownian motion.
-Yet, Liouville/Euclidean Brownian motions are independent at the limit.
+The above theorem shows that some extra randomness is created by taking the limit $n\to\infty$.
+Indeed, the $n$-LBM is a measurable function of the planar Brownian motion $Z$.
+Yet, Liouville/Euclidean Brownian motions are independent at the limit, showing that convergence in probability cannot hold.

-As a consequence the Liouville Brownian motion, as defined in \eqref{def.LBM1} cannot converge in a stronger sense than in law.
-This justifies our approach of studying the convergence via the Dambis-Schwarz representation theorem.

-{\it Proof of Theorem \ref{th.asympind}.} Before beginning the proof, let us first clarify a few points.
-The $n$-regularization of the Liouville Brownian motion \eqref{def.LBM1} involves the Euclidean Brownian motion $\bar{B}$.
-An equivalent definition of this $n$-regularization is given in Definition \ref{d.elbm2} by means of another Brownian motion $B$, constructed via the Dambis-Schwarz theorem.
-As such, it implicitly depends on $n$ as well as $\bar{B}$.
+\begin{pf*}{Proof of Theorem \ref{th.asympind}} Before beginning the proof, let us first clarify a few points.
+The $n$-LBM~(\ref {def.LBM1}) involves the planar Brownian motion $Z$.
+An equivalent definition in law of this $n$-LBM is given in Definition \ref{d.elbm2} by means of another Brownian motion $B$, constructed via the Dambis--Schwarz theorem.
+As such, it implicitly depends on $n$ as well as $Z$.
 It is therefore relevant to write explicitly this dependence in this proof.
 So we will write $B^n$ instead of $B$.
-It turns out that, as $n\to\infty$, the proofs of Theorems \ref{th.LBM0} and \ref{th:LBMy} show that the Liouville Brownian motion is a measurable function of the Brownian motion $B$.
-The frame of our proof will thus be the following.
-First, we write explicitly the dependence structure between $\bar{B}$ and $B^n$.
-Second, we prove that, at the limit $n\to\infty$, they are independent.

-So, as announced, we begin with writing explicitly the dependence between $\bar{B}$ and $B^n$.
-The Dambis-Schwarz theorem tells us that where
+We begin with writing explicitly the dependence between $Z$ and $B^n$.
+The Dambis--Schwarz theorem tells us that [recall~(\ref{fnt})]